Travel and Research Support

 The College of Business provides additional and specific support to encourage and reward scholarship.
 This support takes the form of additional travel funds, purchase of supplies including software, released time, publication bonus and summer research support.
 The primary purpose of this support system is to increase the quantity and quality of faculty scholarship as evidenced by publication in refereed/peer reviewed journals.

-All faculty in the College are eligible to participate in:
+All faculty in the College are eligible to participate in the Research Incentive Plan.

-For more information, contact Annette Brown at email@example.com.
+For more information, contact Julie Downs at firstname.lastname@example.org.

 Adjunct Faculty Handbook

 A student can add or drop a course any time before 5 p.m. of Thursday of the first week of classes.
 Courses dropped before this deadline do not appear on a student’s transcript and tuition is adjusted accordingly.
 After this deadline or if a course is filled, a student may add with permission of the instructor by having the instructor sign an “add” card.
 The student then takes the signed card to the Student Services Center in Hedgcock to be officially registered in the course.
 Add cards are available in the College of Business office.

 If a student drops after that date, he/she will receive a “W” grade for the course and tuition will be charged for the course.
 The final date to drop a course with a “W” grade is published on the Registrar’s Web Site: http://webb.nmu.edu/Records/SiteSections/AboutUs/AddDropDeadlines.shtml

 Projection equipment, televisions, and other equipment and services are provided by the Audio Visual Department.
 To order equipment, call 227-2290.
 Deadline for requests is 48 hours prior to the date needed.